50 of the Best Halloween Movies for Kids, According to Age

 Snickers, Almond Joy, toothbrush...wait, what?
 Yep, we all know that a kid’s trick-or-treating haul can be a mixed bag.
 It just so happens that Halloween festivities in general can be equally fraught with clear wins and dismal failures—like when your three-year-old starts talking about his costume in June and then realizes he’s terrified of everything come October.

-Don’t get me wrong, I love to dress up, carve pumpkins and eat candy—but when it comes to getting kids into the spooky holiday spirit, a family-friendly movie night selection is an excellent way to set the right mood.
+Don’t get us wrong, we love to dress up, carve pumpkins, bake Halloween treats and eat candy.
+That said, when it comes to getting kids into the spirit of spooky season, a family-friendly movie night selection is an excellent way to set the tone.
 Provided that it’s age-appropriate, of course.
 Good news: I scoured all our favorite streaming services—Disney+, Netflix, Amazon Prime—for the best Halloween movies for kids.
 The end result?
-A roundup that includes PG-13 horror flicks, cutesy cartoons (like Spookley the Square Pumpkin), dark comedies (oh hi, Addams Family) and eerie stop-motion animated films (think: Tim Burton’s The Nightmare Before Christmas).
-Read on for the best Halloween movies for kids, including Halloween movies for littles and family Halloween movies that the whole brood will enjoy.
+A roundup that includes PG-13 horror flicks, cutesy cartoons (like Spookley the Square Pumpkin), classic dark comedies (oh hi, Addams Family) and eerie stop-motion animated films (think: Tim Burton’s The Nightmare Before Christmas).

 76 Halloween Quotes to Share This Spooky Season